 The Teachers’ Union of Ireland

-The Teachers’ Union of Ireland is committed to a comprehensive system of high-quality public education at all levels that is free, co-educational, non-denominational and informed by principles of equity and equality.
+The Teachers' Union of Ireland is committed to a comprehensive system of high quality public education at all levels that is free, co-educational, non denominational and informed by principles of equity and equality.

-As a member of the TUI, you will become part of a community of more than 18,000 professional educators.
+As a member of the TUI, you will become part of a community of more than 19,000 professional educators.
 You will enjoy the assistance, support and solidarity of your colleagues in the TUI.
 You will also have the opportunity, as an active member of the Union, directly to influence Union policy and, through the TUI, to influence national educational policy.
 We want you to join the TUI not simply to be a member but to be an active member, to have your say, to be heard and to shape both your Union and your workplace.

-TUI - A Democratic Union
+TUI -A Democratic Union

 The TUI is a trade union for teachers and lecturers, dedicated to the care of members and the development of the education profession.
 The TUI is organised into 59 branches.
 On joining the TUI you will become a member of your local branch.
-There are separate branches to represent members employed by Education and Training Boards, Institutes of Technology, Community and Comprehensive and other Post- Primary schools.
+There are separate branches to represent members employed in Education and Training Boards, Institutes of Technology, Technological Universities, Community and Comprehensive and other Post- Primary schools.

 As a member you can express your views at school, branch and national levels, as appropriate.
 Please attend your workplace and branch meetings, post on the Union’s Facebook page, use the TUI app, email or phone your representatives.
 Be heard.